s-h-a-d-o-w/next-simple-chatgpt/README.md

 - Why node scripts for infrastructure tasks?
 Easy cross-platform compatibility.
 - Why HTTPS?
 Because of `ClipboardItem`.
 Browsers make an exception for `localhost` but not other devices on the LAN.
 (To spare others the pain: `nginx` and `http-proxy` don't work.
 Only the experimental Next.js method.
 At least with things like server actions and redirects.)
-- Auth.js [claims that they can figure out address the user uses](https://authjs.dev/getting-started/deployment#auth_url).
-But [it actually can't always](https://github.com/nextauthjs/next-auth/issues/10928#issuecomment-2247877624).
-When visiting the server from a different machine on a LAN, `AUTH_URL` has to be set to `http://<IP>:3000/api/auth`.